Lie monads and dualities: YB-Lie algebras and Lie modules

-\begin{lemma}\lelabel{b1b2} With notation as above, the following identities hold, \begin{enumerate}[(i)] \item $t\circ t=w$; \item $t\circ t\circ t=L$. \end{enumerate} \end{lemma} \begin{proof} \ul{(i)}.
-This is exactly \equref{YB} after reshuffling and using the invertibility of $c$ and $a$.\\ \ul{(ii)}.
-Using now the equality $t\circ t=w$, we obtain inmediately that $t\circ t\circ t=t\circ w={L}$. \end{proof} \begin{remark} Consider again the situation of \exref{symmetric}.
+\begin{remark} Consider again the situation of \exref{symmetric}.
 Then we can take the symmetry $c_{L,L}$ on any object $L$ in the symmetric monoidal category $\Cc$.
 We can construct the morphisms $t_{c_{L,L}}=t_L$ and $w_{c_{L,L}}=w_L$ upon which the lemma above applies.
 However, for general braided monoidal categories this result is no longer valid, as one can see from the following counterexample:\\ Let $\Vect^{\ZZ_{2}}(k)$ denote the category whose objects are $\ZZ_{2}$-graded vector spaces over a field $k$ (\Char$(k)\neq 2$), and whose morphisms consist of $k$-linear maps that preserve the grading.
 Let $U,V,W$ be objects in $\Vect^{\ZZ_{2}}(k)$.
 Now consider the following associativity constraint $a$ for $\ot_{k}$ (unadorned tensorproducts $\ot$ are to be taken over $k$):

 where $|x|$ denotes the degree of a homogeneous element $x$ of an object in $\Vect^{\ZZ_{2}}(k)$.\\ Letting $l$, resp. $r$ be the trivial left, resp. right unit constraints with respect to $k$, we obtain a (non-strict) monoidal category $(\Vect^{\ZZ_{2}}(k),\ot_{k},k,a,l,r)$ which we shall denote by $\Cc$.
 Moreover, $\Cc$ is a braided monoidal category if and only if $k$ contains a primitive fourth root of unity $i$ (see \cite{BCT} for example).
 A braiding $c$ can then be defined as follows; for any couple of objects $(V,W)$ in $\Cc$,